Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/properties/info.rst

 .. _sequencer-duration-hard:

 Hold offset (hard)
-   offset of the uncut strip content
+   Offset of the uncut strip content.
 Playhead position
-   Position of Playhead relative to start of active strip Resolution
+   Position of the Playhead relative to the start of the active strip.
+Resolution
-   Resolution of active strip image output
+   Resolution of the active strip image output.